ossftw/ossftw/README.md

 # About Me

-Hey there! **amp7458**, also known online as **bmp7458** I’m a software developer with a passion for both frontend and backend development.
+Hello, I am Alan.
+I was born on August 24, 2010.
+I’m a software developer with a passion for both frontend and backend development.
 I love exploring different programming languages, building efficient systems, and creating seamless user experiences.

 ### 💻 **What I Do**
 - **Backend Development**: I specialize in server-side logic, APIs, and database management with a focus on MongoDB.
 I'm also skilled in building custom server solutions, particularly with Node.js and WebSockets.